-Learn how Katelin Leblond and Tara Smith-Arnsdorf turned their noble environmental aspirations into reality, with kids, husbands and pets in tow.
+Learn how Katelin Leblond and Tara Smith-Arnsdorf turned their noble environmental aspirations into reality, with kids, husbands, and pets in tow.

 On Earth Day last year (April 22) two women from Victoria, British Columbia, said goodbye to their trash cans forever.
 They removed the cans from their homes, replaced them with 1-liter glass jars (later increased to 2 liters, about a half-gallon), and officially embarked on their mission to produce as little waste as possible.

-Tara Smith-Arnsdorf and Katelin Leblond are not crazy green hippies who live off-grid, alone, or removed from normal society.
+Tara Smith-Arnsdorf and Katelin Leblond are not crazy green hippies who live off-grid, alone or removed from healthy society.
 They are two young women with children, husbands, dogs, and homes.
 Their lives appear utterly ordinary, which makes their Zero Waste lifestyle even more impressive.Over the past 12 months, both Tara and Katelin have successfully limited the amount of trash produced by their households to a single jar.
 It’s looking pretty full now, as you can see in the picture below.

-As the one-year anniversary of the official start to their Zero Waste journey approaches, I spoke with them to find out how the experience has been so far.
-They explained their criteria: “If, at the end of an object’s life, it has to be thrown away and cannot be reused or composted, then it is considered waste.”
+As the first anniversary of the official start to their Zero Waste journey approaches, I spoke with them to find out how the experience has been so far.
+They explained their criteria: “If at the end of an object’s life, it has to be thrown away and cannot be reused or composted, then it is considered waste.”
 An item that comes in cardboard, for example, can be composted, which means it is acceptable.

 I was intrigued to learn about their Top 10 lists, which contain items they cannot live without.
-The idea is not to make Zero Waste insufferably difficult and unpleasant for the family, but rather to be an ongoing goal.
+The idea is not to make Zero Waste insufferably tricky and unpleasant for the family, but rather to be an ongoing goal.
 They strive to replace or remove some of those Top 10 items over time with reusable alternatives.
 Items on the list include hair elastics, batteries, French’s mustard, makeup, etc.

 Tara and Katelin emphasize the need to use what you’ve already got and to live as simply as possible.
 This philosophy is reflected in the name of their website, PAREdown, where they posted the following description: